eclipse/org.eclipse.riena.rap/org.eclipse.riena.releng.rap/readme.txt

 Getting started with Riena on RAP

-(experimental)

 1. Install the RAP tooling into your SDK http://eclipse.org/rap/downloads/

-2. Use RAP 1.3 M6 or later as your target. http://eclipse.org/rap/downloads/
+2. Use RAP 1.4 M2 or later as your target. http://eclipse.org/rap/downloads/

 3. Import Riena (HEAD) and additional Equinox code into your workspace using